krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 ---

-## D. Text-to-Image Generation using LLM & Relevance Evaluation
+## 4. Text-to-Image Generation using LLM & Relevance Evaluation
 - **Dataset**: 100 Prompts across 5 categories: *Nature, Cityscapes & structures, People, Commercial Products, Artistic*.
   - Prompts were applied to Gemini Model as well as Stable Diffusion and further evaluated by Metrics as well as humans.